-Based in the new Education Building in the heart of the Mount Pleasant campus, the School of Education features a wide range of cutting-edge facilities, including a pedagogy room, lecture rooms, computing facilities and a nearby Outdoor Learning Zone, for delivery of the School's Natural Curriculum programme.
+Based in the Education Building in the heart of the Mount Pleasant campus, the School of Education features a wide range of cutting-edge facilities, including a pedagogy room, lecture rooms, computing facilities and a nearby Forest School for outdoor learning.
 Students also benefit from independent study spaces, a close-by cafeteria and library, and access to student welfare and support.

 Please choose your qualifications below to view requirements